 “You have leukaemia like that blood cancer thing?”

-“Oh shit,no way, you’re kidding me,where the hell did you get that from,I mean how did you get that and how long have you got to live buddy?
+“Oh shit,no way, you’re friggin kidding me bro,where the hell did you get that from,I mean how did you get that and how long have you got to live buddy?
+Mike blurted.

 There was a deathly silence; Mike could feel the eyes of his colleagues burning into him with disgust.
 He immediately realised what stupid thing he did and could feel the embarrassment rising; his face was turning red.
 He wanted to dig a hole and jump into it.
 There was no way out of the situation; it was hopeless.
 He felt he had to say something but couldn’t find the words.
 No words.
 Nothing.

-“So in ending I would like to say live and live fully, live your dream, get going and don’t delay and thanks for listening” and with that Vettori wrapped up.
+“So in ending I would like to say live fully, live your dream, get going and don’t delay” and with that Vettori wrapped up.
 Thandi thanked Vettori for sharing such a compelling personal story.
 Looking around the room and staring intensely at Mike, she urged everybody to take the message and apply it to their lives.

-Mike realised he had to do something, “wait wait,” he said, I need to say something” he stood up quickly.
+Mike realised he had to do something.
+He plucked up the courage, “wait wait,” he said, I need to say something” he stood up quickly.
 “Vettori, geez I apologise for my behaviour, it is completely unacceptable, I should have listened, I feel terrible” Mike felt himself tremble with regret.“Its OK Ski,” said Vettori in a gentle manner.
 He shook hands with everybody, including Mike, he gave everybody his business card and departed.
-Mike walked slowly to his desk, still deeply troubled about what he did.
-Suddenly Stan appeared behind him, “What’s your problem Ski? you are an embarrassment to the company, and you can be lucky that this is not a dismissable offence, I should fire you anyway and deal with the consequences later.”
+Mike walked slowly to his desk, staring at the business card and deeply troubled about what he did.
+Suddenly Stan Kitt appeared behind him, “What’s your problem Ski? you are an embarrassment to the company, and you can be lucky that this is not a dismissable offence, I should fire you anyway and deal with the consequences later.”
 Before walking away, Stan said, “he did it for free.”

 Ski drove home that day wondering if he still had a job.
 He had to think about his actions.
 Deep and clear thinking was critical, something he hasn’t done for a while.
-At home, Mike turned his cellphone off, poured a whiskey and thought about his ridiculous behaviour.
+At home, Mike turned off his cellphone and spent the evening thinking deeply about his ridiculous behaviour.

-Overloaded by feelings of regret, Mike called Vettori the next day and apologised again.
+The next day, overcome by feelings of regret, Mike called Vettori and apologised again.
 Vettori again said it was OK and gave Mike some sound advice.
-“Ski, pour your emotional energy into the quality of your life and the outcome will take care of itself.”
+“Ski, pour your emotional energy into the quality of your life and your work and the outcome will take care of itself.”
 Now that was good advice, Mike thought to himself.

 “Oh Ski, one more thing.”